-- 3.3.1 This Rule applies to a person who wants to be a party to an application (native title and compensation). - 3.3.2 If the 3 month period mentioned in regulation 10(6)(b) of the Regulations (the relevant period) has not ended for the application, the person must apply to the Court in writing. - 3.3.3 At the end of the relevant period, the Registrar must give notice of each person who applied to be joined to the application to the applicant and to any other party to the proceeding. - 3.3.4 If the relevant period has ended, the person must seek the leave of the Court by applying to the Court in writing setting out the nature of the person's interests in the proceeding. - 3.3.5 The person seeking leave must, at the time he or she applies to the Court, give notice of his or her intention to apply to be joined to the applicant and to any other party to the proceeding. - 3.3.6 If the Court grants the person leave to be joined, notice of the decision must be given to the applicant and to any other party to the proceedings.
+- 3.3.2 If the 3 month period mentioned in regulation 10(6)(b) of the Regulations (the relevant period) has not ended for the application, the person must apply to the Court in the prescribed form. - 3.3.3 At the end of the relevant period, the Registrar must give notice of each person who applied to be joined to the application to the applicant and to any other party to the proceeding.

+[subrule 3.3.4 substituted by ER&D Court (Native Title) Rules 2001 (Amendment No. 1)]

+3.3.4 If the relevant period has ended, the person must seek the leave of the Court by applying to the Court in the prescribed form setting out the nature of the person's interests in the proceeding.